 Many aquarists have found that opening a window near the aquarium can significantly raise the pH within a day or two.
 Unfortunately, aquarists living in hot or cold climates cannot comfortably open windows year-round.
 Some have found it useful in these situations to run a pipe or tubing from the outside to a skimmer's air input, where fresh exterior air is rapidly mixed with the aquarium water.
 Be advised, though, that if you happen to live in an area where insecticides are periodically sprayed for mosquito control (such as in many metropolitan areas of the South), it may be important to place some type of carbon filter at the air intake to prevent these chemicals from entering the aquarium.
 The results obtained with such an air intake vary.
 It helps some aquaria, and not others.
 The problem is that the tank's top and other surfaces are still potentially exposed to the high CO2 indoor air.

 Finally, the use of limewater can be an appropriate solution.
 Limewater may be especially effective in these situations because the tank is less likely than a tank whose pH is normal to experience the undesirably high pH that sometimes accompanies limewater use.
 While limewater is the aquarium supplement most potent at raising pH, other high pH additives may also suffice, such as some of the high pH two-part calcium and alkalinity additive systems.
+You have a great chance of saving with coupons when you have Kroger Weekly Ad.

 Low pH Due to Low Alkalinity